selste/tomee-jaxrs-angular-starter-project/src/test/Jenkins/JENKINS.md

 The provided Jenkinsfile requires modifications to the _Global Tool Configuration_ in Jenkins.
   - Add a JDK entry named _Java 8 SE_, set JAVA_HOME to _/usr/lib/jvm/java-8-oracle_
   - Add a Maven installation named _Maven 3.3.9_, set MAVEN_HOME to _/usr/local/maven
+  - Although running a Maven Build is not possible due to certificate issues OpenJDK is available as well under `/usr/lib/jvm`.

 Create a new Pipeline Job - let's call it _tomee-rest-angular_.